Magical Moments at the West Country School of Myth

 Communicating Truth

-How else can you communicate the complexity of the truth?
+How else can you communicate the complexity of honesty and the truth?
 Or so says me!
 And thankfully I discovered this summer during my travels that a gaggle of other story people say so too.

 Let me tell you about three magic moments I had with trees in beautiful, mystical Dartmoor.